 Read our full Philips Sonicare 9900 Prestige review

 The Ordo Sonic+ works on the same principle as Philips Sonicare electric toothbrushes, sending rapid pulses of water between teeth to dislodge sticky plaque, but in our tests we found it delivered a more gentle clean – something helped further by its soft bristles, which help avoid damage to your gums.

 This isn't a smart toothbrush – there's no Bluetooth connectivity or smartphone app – but it's very impressive for the price.
-Not only does it have a premium design that's just as smart as a top-end brush from the likes or Oral-B, it also holds its charge for weeks, cleans thoroughly and can be supplemented by great value subscription packs containing mouthwash concentrate, toothpaste, replacement heads, and dental floss.
+Not only does it have a premium design that's just as smart as a top-end brush from the likes or Oral-B, but during our test we found it held its charge for weeks, cleaned thoroughly, and could be supplemented by great value subscription packs containing mouthwash concentrate, toothpaste, replacement heads, and dental floss.

 These packs also include three packages of interdental brushes that, combined with the gentle brushing action and small head, make the Ordo Sonic+ a particularly good choice for anyone with braces.
 There's no need to worry about damaging wires or brackets.

 Our only real complaint about the Ordo Sonic+ is that its charger has a USB connector, but no adapter for a standard shaver socket.
 There's no pressure sensor either, but aside from that, it's a superb option if you're looking for an entry-level electric toothbrush that doesn't skimp on features or performance.